 Distance: 16km/10miles Ascent: little or none

-Today we are transferred to the start of the walk and we will walk back along the shore of Killary Harbour -Ireland’s only fjord.
-A ten-mile walk on the ‘Famine Trail’ through Connemara mountain scenery back to our hotel.
-This part of Connemara would have been badly affected by the famine in the 1840’s and there is evidence of the destitution of this era, ruined buildings, a famine relief road dating back to 1856 which would have been constructed by the local people in return for food.
-A lake dotted bog land rich in flora on the Wild Altantic Way, awaits us with unrivalled views of the spectacular bay and across to the northern shore to the Mayo mountains.
+This morning we are transferred to the start of our walk where we will then walk along the shore of Killary Harbour – Ireland’s only fjord, on the ‘Famine Trail’ through Connemara mountain scenery back to our hotel.
+This part of Connemara would have been badly affected by the famine in the 1840’s and there is evidence of the destitution of this era – ruined buildings, a famine relief road dating back to 1856 which would have been constructed by the local people in return for food.
+A lake dotted bog land, rich in flora on the Wild Atlantic Way, awaits us with unrivalled views of the spectacular bay and across to the northern shore to the Mayo mountains.
 In more recent times, Killary Harbour has become a centre for aquaculture, with mussels being farmed in the deep, clear waters of the fjord.
+On return to the hotel we will have time to reflect on the past week before meeting up again for our farewell dinner.
+‘We met as strangers, we leave as friends’

 Day 8 – Departure Day